When we're not busy stuffing our faces with pineapple tarts, we're breaking out the art kit and making some DIY Chinese New Year crafts with the kids!

 Want a simple, straightforward craft that’ll keep the kiddos busy for a couple of hours?
 This is it.
 Check out The Gingerbread House, which listed down the steps to create this lantern sun catcher.
 Place these on the windows when you’re done, and admire your house as it transforms into a gorgeous red hue.

-Usher in the Year of the Rabbit with this cute bunny craft.
+If your kiddo was born in the Year of the Rabbit, try this cute bunny craft with them!
 These puppets are easy enough for the littles to make and are another activity that’ll keep them preoccupied once they’re done.
 Head over to I Heart Crafty Things, which has the printable template and a how-to video.
 Hoppy Chinese New Year!

 Wish someone a Happy Chinese New Year with this adorable card!
-According to Red Ted Art, you need to cut out rabbit card shapes, create a special fold so that the rabbit can pop up, and stick everything down in place.
-We had fun making this, and we’re certain the kids will too.
+According to Red Ted Art, you need to cut out animal shapes (like a rabbit as seen above or a dragon for this year’s zodiac animal), create a special fold so that the animal can pop up, and stick everything down in place.
+We had fun making this, and we’re certain the kids will, too.

-Usher in loads of good luck into your home this lunar new year with an easy peasy paper ornament!
-Gather your colourful markers, purchase some embroidery floss at any Chinese stores, and follow the instructions listed on Made With Happy.
+Usher in loads of good luck into your home this lunar new year with an easy-peasy paper ornament!
+Gather your colourful markers, purchase some embroidery floss at any Chinese store, and follow the instructions listed on Made With Happy.
 Who knows: you might be blessed with bountiful luck after hanging these up!

 Kids will love making these little parcels of luck: homemade fortune cookies by Crafts by Amanda.
 We also love that it requires minimal materials: scrapbook paper, glue dots and white paper.
 And, hey presto – you’ve got yourself some super-duper fortune cookies!